 Unlike in the main games and the anime, being close with your Pokemon isn’t emphasized.
 The concept is never really mentioned, and there is no reward for making a connection with any of your Pokemon.
 You could count the buddy system as a way of being friends with your Pokemon, but it really doesn’t amount to the same thing.

 Maybe this post seems a little dramatic considering Pokemon are just little bits of data.
 And I am sure there are reasons why the developers chose this particular system.
 If the point of the game is to make people get out and walk around, it makes sense.
 Needing more of the same Pokemon will force them to wander more.
 But for someone who grow up watching the anime and playing the games, the franchise’s original message is ingrained in me.
 Pokemon should be respected and treated well.
-Pokemon Go seems to contradict this theme, and it bothers me.
-Of course, Pokemon Go is a side game and isn’t part of the official, main franchise, so I guess it should be given some slack.
+Pokemon Go seems to contradict this theme.
+Of course, it is a side game, so I guess it should be given some slack.

 I do wonder, however, how the ethics of Pokemon Go will affect new, future fans of the series, and how nostalgic, longtime players perceive its message.